 The cooked caramel frosting is made similar to caramel candy; sugar is melted, combined with butter and milk, then cooked to a specific temperature.
-However, this recipe doesn't take it to the actual candy stage.
 The cooler temperature makes it less stressful and offers a longer working time to decorate the cake.

 A pure comfort food dessert, the Southern caramel cake is a fantastic treat for autumn and winter gatherings and celebrations.
 It's also an excellent choice for early spring holidays like Easter, and you can make it a day or two in advance.

 “A delicious Southern treat, this caramel cake is rich, buttery and sweet.
 I would recommend allowing your cake layers to cool for easier assembly!” —Tracy Wilk

 3 cups (360 grams) all-purpose flour

 1 cup (226 grams) unsalted butter, softened and cubed

 4 large eggs